-13 Australian Government, National Waste Report 2020.
+&lt;sup>15 Australian Government, National Waste Report 2020.

-4 Carbon removals from assets
+Carbon removals from assets

-In a forest carbon inventory, removals result from the increase in carbon stored within the forest due to growth.
-Conversely, emissions are reported when carbon is removed from the forest due to disturbances such as harvesting or fire, or from the decomposition of organic matter (e.g. debris).
+In forest carbon accounting, removals are defined as the increase in carbon stored within the forest due to growth.
+Conversely, emissions defined as the reduction in carbon stock in the forest due to disturbances such as harvesting or fire, or from the decomposition of organic matter (e.g., debris).
 The emissions from harvesting are partly offset by storage of carbon in long-lived harvested wood products (HWP).
 The net balance between removals from growth and HWP versus emissions from disturbances determines whether there is a net removal or emission reported in the accounts.

 Investment in sustainable forestry and land use can generate significant carbon sequestration and create optionality among different land uses and forestry management decisions.
-Importantly, the GHG Protocol is now developing the GHG Protocol Land Sector and Removals Guidance14 which will provide a framework for how organisations should account for GHG emissions and removals from land use, land use change, bioenergy, and related topics in their GHG inventories, building on the Corporate Standard and Scope 3 Standard.
+Importantly, the GHG Protocol is now developing the GHG Protocol Land Sector and Removals Guidance which will provide a framework for how organisations should account for GHG emissions and removals from land use, land use change, bioenergy, and related topics in their GHG inventories, building on the Corporate Standard and Scope 3 Standard.
 New Forests was a member of the Technical Working Group for Carbon Removals in 2020 and continues to consult on the drafting of the Guidance through its membership in the Forest Solutions Group of the WBCSD.
-The current expectation is that the final Guidance will be released by the end of 2022.
+The current expectation is that the final Guidance will be released in 2023.

-This explanatory statement describes how New Forests accounts for changes in carbon stored within the forests under our direct control, which are classified as Scope 1 removals (or emissions, if there is a net negative balance).
-The method for estimating removals associated with storage in long-lived harvested wood products associated with assets under management, classified as Scope 3 removals, is also described.
+This explanatory statement describes how New Forests accounts for changes in carbon stored within the forests under our direct control, which are classified as scope 1 removals (or emissions, if there is a net negative balance).
+The method for estimating removals associated with storage in harvested wood products associated with assets under management, classified as scope 3 removals, is also described.

 New Forests does not account for changes in carbon stocks in forests that supply logs to New Forests-managed processing facilities but are owned by third parties.
-Accounting for these changes would result in Scope 3 removals/emissions, but the information available to account for the net change in these forests is limited.
+Accounting for these changes would result in scope 3 removals/emissions, but the information available to account for the net change in these forests is limited.

-4.1 Scope 1 removals (in forest)
+Scope 1 removals (in forest)